brandur/sorg/content/articles/acid.md

 record mapping to whomever we've assigned review, and an event to store in the audit log.

 {{Figure "Demonstration of how without an atomicity guarantee, a failed request results in an invalid state of data."
-(NewImgSrcAndAlt "/assets/images/acid/request-failure.svg" "Demonstration of how without an atomicity guarantee, a failed request results in an invalid state of data.")}}
+(ImgSrcAndAlt "/assets/images/acid/request-failure.svg" "Demonstration of how without an atomicity guarantee, a failed request results in an invalid state of data.")}}

 A request that fails after the first two saves fails to create a valid set of objects, but with transactional